-Your Akita will want a separate bowl, food, water, and space where they can have their meal.
+Your Akita will want a separate bowl, food, water, and space to have their meal.

-During this period, if they see a cat sniffing around this time, even when they are friends, the Akita might get agitated.
+During this period, even when they are friends, the Akita might get agitated if they see a cat sniffing around this time.
 Keep the cat in a separate room when your dog is eating.

 Dogs tend to chase cats in general.

-A chase between your cat and Akita might be friendly, but if the cat reacts aggressively, like trying to scratch or bite the dog, the Akitas hunting instincts will be triggered.
+A chase between your cat and Akita might be friendly, but if the cat reacts aggressively, like trying to scratch or bite the dog, the Akita hunting instincts will be triggered.

 It makes it important that you do not take your eyes off them while they are playing.